pact-foundation/pact-plugins/drivers/rust/driver/README.md

 The Rust driver is built with Cargo.
 The build can be run with `cargo build`, but there is a test `DriverPactTest` that requires a Protobuf plugin to work.
 Either skip or disable that test, or install the prototype Protobuf plugin before running the build.

+The Protobuf compiler is required to be installed and available on the path.